Justaway97/leave-app/README.md

 # LeaveApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+Clone another repository named template, create a folder and name it template under src/app/ and put the cloned repository under this folder

 ## Development server